handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

 ### Start All Backend Services

 1. Run the following commands to start the services.
-Start each in a separate command prompt and in the correct folder.
+Start each in a separate command line window and in the correct folder.

    In folder [code/backend/ef-service](/code/backend/ef-service):